Injury Attorneys Protecting Tenants and Landlords in Troy, Sarasota, Albany and all of Upstate New York

 The personal injury attorneys at E. Stewart Jones Hacker Murphy have the judgment and experience to handle your premises liability claim.
 We understand that a serious injury impacts not only the victim, but also the victim’s family and lifestyle.
 We have the skill, resources, and tenacity to take your case to trial if necessary.
 We offer compassionate counsel in difficult times.

 We are one of the most highly respected law firms in upstate New York and the capital district.
-We have been representing clients for more than a hundred years; our law practice has stood the test of time.
+We have been representing clients for more than 125 years; our law practice has stood the test of time.
 Make the right call.
 Call us now at (518) 730-4723 or complete our online form.
 The E. Stewart Jones Hacker Murphy law firm has an attorney available to assist clients 24 hours a day, seven days a week, 365 days a year – even on holidays.